Financial Planning for Empty Nesters

 Time to Switch Gears

-Over the years, you’ve likely been focused on saving, saving, saving.
+Over the years, you’ve likely been focused on saving and assisting loved ones.
 Now that your child is off to college, it may be time to switch gears.
 It’s likely that your college funds will have been accumulating through different savings vehicles, with each one governed by a complex set of regulations.
 It’s important to spend these funds wisely.

 529 plans.
 When it comes to 529 plans, everyone tends to remember that these funds should be spent on something called “qualified” expenses.
 But where does the IRS draw the line on what’s qualified and what’s not?
 Generally, qualified expenses cover all tuition and fees, room and board, and supplies directly related to the student’s education, including computers and software primarily used for school.
 Keep in mind, though, that travel costs, extracurricular activity fees, health insurance, and student loans are not qualified expenses.